Lordnibbler/railsblog/README.md

 This app is deployed to heroku via a docker container, using the `container` stack.

-No Procfile needed due to `heroku.yml`.
+No Procfile needed due to [`heroku.yml`](https://www.heroku.com/blog/build-docker-images-heroku-yml/).
 Heroku will honor this manifest instead.
-On each `container:release`, Heroku will:
+On each `container:release`, Heroku will run [`entrypoint.sh`](./entrypoint.sh):

-1. Pulls the web image you just pushed.
+1. Pull the web image you just pushed.
-2. Runs bundle exec rails db:migrate.
+2. Run bundle exec rails db:migrate.
-3. Runs bundle exec rails cache_warmer:flickr.
+3. Run bundle exec rails cache_warmer:flickr.
-4. Starts your web dyno with bundle exec puma -C config/puma.rb.
+4. Start web dyno with bundle exec puma -C config/puma.rb.

 To deploy to Heroku via containers: